 The summit of Lamb Hill - photograph taken in England of a Trig Point that was in Scotland

 Nobody here on Mozie Law

-Not far now - Windy Gyle is to the right with Russell's Cairn clearly visible
+Not far now - Windy Gyle is to the left with Russell's Cairn clearly visible

 The path to Windy Gyle from the fingerpost - it looked a bit further than a mile and a half but of course it wasn't